microsoft/language-server-protocol/indexFormat/specification.md

 ### Request: `textDocument/documentLink`

 Again, for document links, we define a result type and a corresponding edge to link it to a document.
 Since the link location usually appear in comments, the ranges don't denote any symbol declarations or references.
-We therefore inline the range into the result like we do with folding ranges.
+We, therefore, inline the range into the result like we do with folding ranges.

 ```typescript
 export interface DocumentLinkResult {